Patrickskiba/personal-site/_posts/2019-09-07-emacs-for-react-dev.markdown

 ```
 npm install -g standardx
 ```
-After you install Standardx, create a folder in your directory named .eslintrc and put the following contents in the file to disable the 'space before function paren' requirement.
+After you install StandardX, create a file in your project directory named .eslintrc and put the following contents in the file to disable the 'space before function paren' requirement.
 This is a linting feature that isn't compatible with Prettier.

 ```
 {